lgsandbox/nextjs_md_blog_onfleek/README.md

 This version has been stripped down and reconfigured to work on IPFS with Fleek.
 This version is free of any styling.

-To get started with the starter:
+To get use starter:

 git clone https://github.com/lpgcode/nextjs_mxd_blog_onfleek.git

 npm install && npm run dev - and then start styling

-When ready slap down all your git commands (make sure your origin is yours!) and do what must be done to "git" it to your GitHub.
+When ready slap down all your git commands (make sure your origin is yours) and do what must be done to "git" it to your GitHub.
 Yes I make funny, very good.

 Then just point https://fleek.co/ to your repo and BAM just like that you can get back to your regularly scheduled JAM stack workflow, now on IPFS.
 Thanks Fleek!